Product safety

 All information related to the alert network can be found here.

-- By information from complaints or reports received from economic operators or industry associations, consumers, consumer organisations, etc.
+- Thanks to information from complaints or reports received from economic operators or industry associations, consumers, consumer organisations, etc.

-- By notifications from health professionals via the website of the STATE SYSTEM FOR REPORTING CONSUMER PRODUCT INCIDENTS.
+- Thanks to notifications by healthcare professionals via the STATE SYSTEM FOR REPORTING CONSUMER PRODUCT INCIDENTS

 Information for each Autonomous Community